cincospenguinos/nanowrimo/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[cincospenguinos]/nanowrimo.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/cincospenguinos/nanowrimo).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-curl -X PUT -d   http://nanowrimo.org/api/wordcount